amitrajpurkar/UDY_dataprep_eda/README.md

 first draft

-document your journey as you work through this Udemy course in data science for:<br/>
+documenting the journey as i work through this Udemy course in data science for:<br/>
 **Data Prep and EDA** from Manven Analytics by Alice Zhao
 <br/>